tpaschalis/tpaschalis.github.io/_posts/2024-08-24-go-mod-edit.md

 * more than two dozen external Prometheus exporters, and >30 service discovery mechanisms
 * libraries for interacting with different cloud providers, the Kubernetes API
 * our own libraries like [dskit](https://github.com/grafana/dskit) or [ckit](https://github.com/grafana/ckit)
-* aaand a few more stuff.
+* ..and a few more stuff.

 Given our efforts of giving back to the Open Source community, we're upstreaming most, if not all, of our changes to the projects that make Grafana